ptienchuan/deploy-github-pages-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-As above, the Github Action will:
+As above, the Github Action will do:

 1. Build source code: